tanykim/masterpiece/README.md

-# Road to Master Piece
+# Road to Masterpiece

-"Road to Master Piece" is a visualization project that shows the sixty-one diretors who one Academy Awards for Best Directing since 1941.
+"Road to Masterpiece" is a visualization project that shows the sixty-one diretors who one Academy Awards for Best Directing since 1941.

 Each director's works are presented throughout a timeline.
 Those movies that won or nominated are highlighted.

-*More explanation comes here.*
+The list of directors can be sorted in various ways - By the year when the the director won for the first time, by the age of the first award, by the time from the debut as a director to the first award.
+According to the sorting options, related information is displayed over the timeline.
+In addition, sorting by name, and the total number of directed movies are available.

 ## Client-side Set-up

 Process a Less file to generate a style file.

 ```
-$ cd html
+$ cd html/less
-$ lessc style.less /public/style/style.css
+$ lessc style.less ../public/style/style.css
 ```
-Install Javascript libraries
+Install necessary Javascript libraries

 ```
-$ cd public
+$ cd ../public
 bower install jquery underscore moment d3
 ````